How to Monogram Your Custom Suit

 As for the text itself, it’s really up to you.
 Customers choose anything from their full name or initials to the crazy nicknames they earned in their youth or even meaningful phrases that inspire them.
 Here are some examples from our customers:

-This customers opted to have his full name beautifully scripted out onto his Solid Black Suit.
+This customers opted to have his full name beautifully scripted out onto his Black Custom Suit.

 Like a discrete tattoo hidden under your clothes, a monogram on the inside of your jacket rarely sees the light of day, unless the wearer chooses to reveal it.
 Some opt for this privacy to give a quiet nod to a piece of sartorial perfection bearing their name, while others seize this unseen real estate as an opportunity to be a little more liberal (and fun!) with their expression: